As you know if you’re read my blog at all, I am very passionate about making sure a Dachshund gets enough exercise.

 - Prohibit Dachshunds from jumping up or down from furniture

-- Prohibit Dachshunds from using stairs, and install ramps instead
+- Prohibit Dachshunds from using stairs

-- Dachshunds have low to moderate energy levels
+- Dachshunds have low to moderate energy levels and shouldn’t exercise too much

 - Dachshunds should be carried in a well-supported horizontal position.